 - Drink in Moderation.
 Decide in advance how many drinks you’ll have, tell your partner or a friend, and then vow to stick to this.
 Give each other license to say “you’ve had enough.”
 Again, remember to nudge, not nag.
 (If you or your partner cannot resist the temptation to drink, however, consider seeking professional help).
 Hosts should be sure to have a selection of sparkling waters and interesting juices and lemonades.
 Serve water flavored with orange or cucumber slices instead of or alongside alcoholic drinks.

 - Keep a Regular Bed Time.
 Irregular sleep is one of the biggest taxes on good health over the holidays.
 Partners can decide before the party the best time to leave and “precommit” to it — including appointing one of you to keep track of time and make sure you leave the holiday party at a set hour.
 It’s easier to say “sorry, we have to leave,” or “I know she’d love to stay, but she has an appointment in the morning” if you’ve made a plan ahead of time and one person is appointed to keep track.
+Even if you aim for an early bedtime, without a comfortable mattress, sleeping for sufficient lengths of time could be impracticable.
+It may be time to purchase a new one if this is the case.
+Try to avoid buying a memory foam mattress that has received poor reviews online.
+Save your money for a well-reviewed product that will be conducive to a higher quality of sleep.

 - Find Couple Time.
 Even the best relationship can suffer when you are surrounded by energetic children, nagging in-laws, and annoying distant cousins.
 Take an hour away from the family festivities to take a nap, go for a walk, have a quiet conversation, or make love.